fluxionary/minetest-status_effects/README.md

                            -- something every second, e.g. poison.
 	on_step = function(self, player, value, elapsed, now) end,

-	hud_line = std_effects.util.numeric_hud_line, -- optional - if specified, what is shown when the effects hud is enabled.
+	hud_line = status_effects.hud_line.numeric, -- optional - if specified, what is shown when the effects hud is enabled.
 })
 ```